dianekayser/musifi/README.md

 ## Summary

-program to help parents to chose the right (best suitable) musical instrument for their kids.
+tool to help parents to chose the right (best suitable) musical instrument for their kids

 ## Background